bgamari/ghc-wiki-import/dwarf/status.md

 If you would also like to enable the runtime's unwind support (e.g. allowing use of `GHC.ExecutionStack`), you will need to install `libdw` and its development headers, and pass `--enable-dwarf-unwind` to GHC's `configure` script.
 Note that this is currently only on x86\_64 Linux (although i386 may also work; other platforms will need more implementation).
-In addition to `GHC.ExecutionStack`, this also enables a  `SIGUSR2` signal handler which dumps a stacktrace to standard error.
+In addition to `GHC.ExecutionStack`, this also enables a  `SIGQUIT (`SIGUSR2\` before GHC 8.4) signal handler which dumps a stacktrace to standard error.
 This can be quite handy while debugging "hung" processes.